jeffreykegler/libmarpa/ACKNOWLEDGEMENTS.md

-We took care to thank those who helped us in Marpa's IRC channel, thinking that we could use the channel's backlog as a source for this chapter.
+We took care to thank those who helped us in Marpa's IRC channel, thinking that we could use the channel's backlog as a source for these notices.

 The European Union (EU) had other ideas.
 In 2018, the EU passed the